coresmart/persistencejs/README.md

 You can also define mix-ins and apply them to entities of the model.

 A mix-in definition is similar to an entity definition.
-Just pass an additional `true` argument to the `persistence.define` function, to indicate that you are defining a mix-in.
 For example:

-    var Annotatable = persistence.define('Annotatable', {
+    var Annotatable = persistence.defineMixin('Annotatable', {
       lastAnnotated: "DATE"
-    }, true);
+    });

 You can define relationships between mix-in and entities.
 For example: